Gregory-Ryan/Shogi/cf_README.md

 # cf.siegel(t)
 Returns the Riemann-Siegel theta function of a real number.
-The input is a float and it returns a float.
+The input is a Decimal and it returns a Decimal.

 # cf.Z(t)
 Returns the Riemann-Siegel Z function of a real number in the form of (Re,Im).
-The input is a float and it returns a tuple.
+The input is a Decimal and it returns a tuple.

 # cf.B(n)
 Returns the bernoulli numbers in form of (Re,Im).